gitpan/MaxMind-DB-Reader-XS/maxmind-db/MaxMind-DB-spec.md

 ---
 # MaxMind DB File Format Specification

+## Description

+The MaxMind DB file format is a database format that maps IPv4 and IPv6 addresses to data records using an efficient binary search tree.

 ## Version

 This spec documents **version 2.0** of the MaxMind DB binary format.